- American Indian activist

 - Supports race-, ethnicity-, and sex-based preferences in employment and education

-LaDuke was born in 1959 in Los Angeles.
-Her Jewish mother was a university art professor, her father an Anishinabeg Indian activist.
-Laduke told High Times magazine that “some of my most poignant childhood memories are of going to anti-war marches with my parents.”
-When she was 18, LaDuke became the youngest person to ever speak in front of the United Nations, lecturing the international body on American Indian issues.
+Winona LaDuke was born in Los Angeles, California in 1959.
+Her father was an Anishinaabeg Indian activist and an actor in western films, while her mother was a university art professor of Jewish heritage.
+LaDuke once told High Times magazine that “some of my most poignant childhood memories are of going to anti-war marches with my parents.”
+When LaDuke was 18, she became the youngest person ever to speak in front of the United Nations, lecturing the international body on American Indian issues.

-LaDuke has written extensively on environmental and Native American issues.
-She is the author of All Our Relations: Native Struggles for Land and Life; and Last Standing Woman, a novel about an American Indian reservation's struggle to restore its culture.
+LaDuke is the author of All Our Relations: Native Struggles for Land and Life (1999), and Last Standing Woman (1997), a novel about an American Indian reservation's struggle to restore its culture.

-In 1988 LaDuke received the Reebok Human Rights Award.
-In 1994 she was nominated by Time magazine as one of America’s fifty most promising leaders under forty years of age.
-In 1996 she received the Thomas Merton Award (other winners include Howard Zinn, Daniel Berrigan, Helen Caldicott, Dick Gregory, Studs Terkel, Amy Goodman, and Marian Wright Edelman).
-In 1997 she won the Ms. Magazine Woman of the Year Award.
+In 1994 LaDuke was nominated by Time magazine as one of America’s fifty most promising leaders under forty years of age.
+In 1996 she received the Thomas Merton Award, and in 1998 she won the Ms. Magazine Woman of the Year Award.